Transform lives as a Certified Health Coach:

 Provide tools and accountability to implement new habit changes

 Guide clients through dietary changes, food plans, and physical activity protocols

-Lead clients through group coaching sessions on specific topics
+Lead group coaching sessions on specialty topics

 Celebrate each success and encourage forward progress

 Ready to get started?
 Start your journey to become a Functional Certified Medicine Health Coach today!

 Month 12: Consolidating Learning, Tracking Progress, And Preparing To Move On

 • Ethical guidelines and core competencies for certification • The Business of Coaching •The future of coaching • Overcoming fears • What coaches need to know about HIPAA

 Month 11: The Functional Coaching Approach To Coaching Challenges